Expected signature of Brownian motion up to the first exit time from a bounded domain

-In this subsection, we consider the truncated signature of all continuous paths of finite $1-$variation of order $n$ forms a group and we introduce Carnot-Caratheodory norm (CC norm) to this space, which has a nice geometry property-rotational invariance.
-We refer to \cite{MultidimensionalStochasticProcessesAsRoughPaths} for a more detailed discussion about it.
-We start with the space of continuous paths of finite $1-$variation.
+In this subsection, we consider continuous paths of finite $1$-variation and look at their signatures truncated to order $n$.
+The range of this signature map, a subset of $T^{ ( n ) } ( E ) $, forms a group.
+We will work with the Carnot--Caratheodory norm (CC norm) on this space.
+We refer to \cite{MultidimensionalStochasticProcessesAsRoughPaths} for a detailed discussion of this norm but note that it is obvious from the definition that the CC norm is invariant under rotation of paths.
+We start with the definition of the space of continuous paths of finite $1$-variation.